So, your student wants to be a BULL?

 Of course, they do!
 USF is a great university and a beautiful campus with award-winning architecture.
 The traditions and opportunities that USF offers, makes it a very competitive school in the south.
 So how does your son or daughter get to be a bull?

 The truth is that for every 1000 applicants, only 45 are admitted.
 With over 30,000 applicants each year, that competition grows.
 The average high school GPA of applicants is 3.94- mid 4.4.
-Students accepted have an average of 1220-1350 on the SAT and a 27-30 on the ACT.
+Students accepted have an average of 1230-1350 on the SAT and a 27-30 on the ACT.
 USF super scores both tests.
 Your student should take the essay portion of all tests.
 They will be read and considered.
-You never know if the reader may be so intrigued with what you say, that they may use that as part of their decision.
+You never know if the reader may be so intrigued by what you say, that they may use that as part of their decision.
 USF is pretty clear in their requirements, but here are a few thoughts on how your student can tweak their high school preparation.

 Students must show a level of rigor in their high school courses.
 AP and IB classes are great and can show your level of academic ability.
 A’s are great, but B’s and C’s in a higher class show that you are being challenged and still succeeding.

 Grades and test scores are certainly important, but USF wants to see the “whole student” as shown in their extracurricular activities.
-Being involved in clubs, teams and organizations show that you have a passion for something other than school work.
+Being involved in clubs, teams and organizations show that you have a passion for something other than schoolwork.
 Even better is if you can show that you held a leadership position.
 That shows that you aren’t just a member, but a leader.

 Your application essay should be amazing.
 Think of all the essays that they have to read.
 Yours needs to stand out and be different.
 Some advice my daughter was given was to stay away from things like “how an injury changed my game” or “how a service/mission trip changed my life” or “how I’ve wanted to be a Bull all my life”.
 Apparently, they get too many essays on these subjects and they are all the same.
 Ask for help.
 Most high school teachers would love to help you tweak your writing to make it it’s best.
 We also recommend Essential Essays College Essay Consulting, assisting students with brainstorming, planning and writing college essays that will reveal their personality and give their applications a positive edge.
 Learn about them here.